Last topics

 - What theory best explains domestic violence?

-- What are some examples of rationalization?
+- What are some examples of unjust laws today?

-- What is meant by international relation?
+- What is Decolonial theory?